Ankle injuries and complicated ankle injuries

 Initial treatment for the above symptoms should be:

-All ankle joint injuries should be assessed by a properly qualify physician either at hospital or in general practice as this allows for a proper history and treatment to be programmed as quickly and safely as possible.
+All ankle joint injuries should be assessed by a properly qualified physician either at a hospital or in general practice as this allows for a proper history and treatment to be programmed as quickly and safely as possible.

 Progressive treatment and therapy can then be properly managed when the initial settling time of the injury has been completed.
 This treatment and therapy should include: range of motion (ROM) exercises, strength progression exercises, functional rehabilitation and hydrotherapy

 Range of motion (ROM) exercises

 The importance of beginning a series of ROM exercises is not too over stretch the injured ankle structure at the initial point of rehabilitation.
 ROM exercises are important for the injured person to feel comfortable and positive that the joint is healing within the time period and not being rushed or overused too early in rehabilitation

 Strength progression exercises